navmegh/MovieBuff/README.md

 1. **MoviesCSVReader** - Implements the functionality of reading/parsing cvs files and performing functional logic.

 # Unit Tests
-Scalatest library is used which provided "Funsuite" framework for easy unit testing Scala application.
+Scalatest library has been used for unit testing the modules.
+It provides an easy framework called "Funsuite" to simplify testing Scala applications.</br>
-_**AppTest**_ class provides tests to prove basic underlying functionality thereby testing each single unit that reads/and parses various cvs files.
+The _**AppTest**_ class provides tests to prove basic underlying functionality thereby testing each single unit that reads/and parses various cvs files.
 > Test cases are limited for now and more should be added to perform thorough test coverage.

 # Dependencies